 Disease has no borders - we need to think globally about health and disease.
 U.S. and international teams funded by NIH have made important progress in both infectious and chronic, non-communicable diseases affecting people worldwide.
 Modern research tools and an ability to read the genetic language of disease-causing bacteria, viruses, and parasites have led to new approaches to well-known threats like malaria, tuberculosis, and HIV/AIDS.
 Chronic, non-communicable conditions like cancer, heart disease, low birth weights, and obesity, contributing to more than half of all deaths in the developing world, likewise require focused attention.
 NIH is providing financial and human resources to attack these diseases, and is fostering teamwork among scientists, health organizations, and regional governments.

-The NIH Common Fund recently launched three new global health programs, the Medical Education Partnership Initiative (MEPI), the Human Heredity and Health in Africa (H3Africa) initiative, and the Household Air Pollution Investigation Network (HAPIN) initiative.
+The NIH Common Fund supports three global health programs, the Medical Education Partnership Initiative (MEPI), the Human Heredity and Health in Africa (H3Africa) initiative, and the Household Air Pollution Investigation Network (HAPIN) initiative.
 In collaboration with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), MEPI is supporting medical education in Sub-Saharan Africa by strengthening clinical and research capacity.
 The aim is to improve the quantity, quality and retention of health professionals in Africa in order to provide services and conduct locally relevant research.
 H3Africa, a partnership with the Wellcome Trust in the UK, is creating and supporting the development of expertise among African scientists in order to establish networks of African investigators and facilitate the study of genomics and environmental determinants of common diseases.
-HAPIN is partnering with the Gates Foundation, the Global Alliance for Clean Cookstoves (GACC), and the Global Alliance for Chronic Diseases (GACD) to reduce household air pollution in Low and Middle Income Countries and its associated negative health outcomes through clean cooking interventions.
+HAPIN is partnering with the Gates Foundation, the Global Alliance for Clean Cookstoves (GACC), and the Global Alliance for Chronic Diseases (GACD) to reduce household air pollution in Low and Middle-Income Countries and its associated negative health outcomes through clean cooking interventions.